 2016: (24 August) Tiger Raid English premiere at Chichester International Film Festival

 2016: (3 August – 17 December) Appeared as Foster (‘Jack’) in No Man’s Land, UK tour from August, London until 17 December, NT Live international cinema broadcast 15 December, encore screenings through 2017

 2017: (21 February) Announced as cast in comedy sitcom GameFace as the character Jon, due to air on UK TV channel E4 in 2017

-2017: (March) revealed as cast in feature film The Current War, due for release late 2017
+2017: (March) revealed as cast in feature film The Current War, due for US release 22 December 2017

 Damien Molony is an Irish actor of stage, television, radio and film.
 Born 21 February 1984, he grew up in Johnstown Bridge, County Kildare, Ireland but is now based in London.